-- 43. In its 2008 report Financial Reporting Supply Chain: Current Perspectives and Directions, 9 the International Federation of Accountants (IFAC) describes the financial reporting supply chain as "the people and processes involved in the preparation, approval, audit, analysis and use of financial reports." - 44.
+- 43. In its 2008 report Financial Reporting Supply Chain: Current Perspectives and Directions, the International Federation of Accountants (IFAC) describes the financial reporting supply chain as "the people and processes involved in the preparation, approval, audit, analysis and use of financial reports [DP10 [SH11]." - 44.
 IFAC observed that all the links in the chain need to be of high-quality and closely connected to supply high-quality financial reporting.
 While each separate link in the supply chain plays an important role in supporting high-quality financial reporting, the nature of the connections, or interactions, between the links can have a particular impact on audit quality. - 45.
 It is through these interactions, including both formal and informal communications that participants in the supply chain can influence the behavior and views of others and thereby contribute to improvements in audit quality.
-The nature and extent of the interactions will be influenced both by the objectives of the individuals involved and the context in which the interactions take place.
+The nature and extent of the interactions will be influenced both by the objectives of the individuals involved and the context in which the interactions take place. - 46.
+The interactions described in the following sections are one-to-one interactions.
+However, there may be benefits to audit quality when auditors and key stakeholders meet together to discuss matters relevant to audit quality.